Hall 6 of the FCCS EPM Cloud Study Tour

 The CFO has locked Q1 FY2025 on Day 5 of the close.
 On Day 6 the external auditor requests a €15,000 reclassification entry to DeutschWerk.
 What is the correct sequence?

-• APost the entry as a Standard Journal — locked periods block Enterprise Journals but allow Standard Journals.
+• APost the entry as a Consolidation Journal — locked periods only block Enterprise Journals, not Consolidation Journals.

 • BDefer the adjustment to Q2 — locked periods cannot be reopened under any circumstances.